-In mathematics, a semimodule over a semiring R is like a module over a ring except that it is only a commutative monoid rather than an abelian group.
+In mathematics, a semimodule over a semiring R is an algebraic structure analogous to a module over a ring, with the exception that it forms only a commutative monoid with respect to its addition operation, as opposed to an abelian group.

 Formally, a left R-semimodule consists of an additively-written commutative monoid M and a map from